yucoder14/myterminal/notes.md

-when I send left/right arrow keys and type, it will print the typed key and the preceding characters when I send up/down arrow keys, it will print the previous/next 'command' in the history I have no idea how I'll render uni-code, but that's a problem for later
+when I send left/right arrow keys and type, it will print the typed key and the preceding characters when I send up/down arrow keys, it will print the previous/next 'command' in the history I have no idea how I'll render uni-code, but that's a problem for later My application seems to be incompatible with zsh...